Croatia vs France Nations League preview: where to watch, team news

 As they stand

-• Croatia picked up their first Group 3 points on Sunday with a 2-1 win against Sweden and are third in the section, four points adrift of their visitors.
+• Croatia claimed their first League A Group 3 points on Sunday with a 2-1 win over Sweden and are third in the section, four points shy of their visitors.

-• France missed a chance to pull three points clear at the top of the section when they were held to a 0-0 draw by Portugal on Sunday.
-Those sides top Group 3 with seven points.
+• France missed a chance to pull three points clear at the top of the section when they were held to a 0-0 home draw by Portugal on Sunday.
+Both those pace-setting sides now have seven points.

 Previous meetings